open/close all folders

 - Yaoi Fangirl: Played for Laughs in her and Virgilia's ending in Ougon Musoukyoku CROSS and in the TIP "Angel of 17 Years".

 - You Can't Fight Fate: Ange helps even knowing that going back in time to help Battler won't fix her own timeline: just the one that Battler will now go to.
-But in the end she can't fix his timeline either.
+In the end she can't fix his timeline either.
 And while Battler does survive the events on Rokkenjima, Ange doesn't meet with him until many years later, though by that point she's moved on from her past obsessions and is a successful children's author.

 - As of EP6, a large conspiracy has been revealed that places Ange in the middle of this: Okonogi is working for the main Sumadera family and had been tasked to eliminate Kasumi and her branch, and hired Amakusa for this job specifically.
 Ange was to only be protected until Kasumi could be brought out into the open and eliminated.
 Amakusa killed everyone present when Ange went to Rokkenjima, killing Ange last as she had been regarded as a liability if she were to live any longer.

 - Even her Meta-World version is treated like this.Bernkastel: Go back to being scrap meat.

 - You Killed My Parents: Since she was a child, she was sure Eva is the culprit and screamed "give me back my parents!"
 And her relationship with Eva went to hell from there.